storj-archived/heroku-addon/docs/heroku_documentation.md

 ## Troubleshooting

-If you have any issues we have a public Slack you can join [here](https://storj.io/community.html).
+If you have any issues we have a public community chat you can join [here](https://storj.io/community.html).
 Community members and staff are there to help people there 24/7.

 ## Migrating between plans